RobWal/deep-sea-adventure/readme.md

 # Potential future improvements

+1. A quicksave function that saves automatically at particular intervals.
 1. Sound effects for a more immersive experience.
 1. Animations added to the movement of pieces such as treasure tiles and player tokens to more clearly illustrate the game state.
-1. Three rounds in total, which would include tile reorganising and drowned diver treasure being added to the trail.
+1. ~~Three rounds in total, which would include tile reorganising and drowned diver treasure being added to the trail.~~
 1. An indicator that makes clear whose turn it is, between the players score and their name.
 1. ~~The ability to 'rewind' the game in order to see 'what if' a user had done something else.~~ This has been somewhat implemented through the use of the save game function.
 1. Allowing for multiple local users to play against each other, or AI (hotseat).